duncombe/wikis/Development-of-Test-Themes.md

 *  Nota Bene: The structure and style of the GEOSS use cases should not be lifted and used without revision in DMAC testing.
 Rather, the GEOSS use cases can suggest procedures that can be easily adapted to test DMAC functionality.
 Of particular interest to DMAC are three GEOSS general use cases:

-* Search for Resources
+* DISCOVERY: Search for Resources
-* Present Services
+* ACCESS: Present Services
-* Exploit Data Visually and Analytically
+* USE: Exploit Data Visually and Analytically